Sharon Lia Robinson

 The anthology is the first ever collection of fat feminist writings and I am one of the catalysts and contributors.

-For historical purposes, please note that I have also written under the pen names Sharonah Robinson/Sharon Bas Hannah.
+(For historical purposes, please note that I have also written under the pen names Sharonah Robinson/Sharon Bas Hannah).

-In 1976 while living in Venice, California, I wrote my ground-breaking poem “whoever i am, i’m a fat womon.”
+In 1976/1977, while living in Venice, California, I wrote my ground-breaking poem “whoever i am, i’m a fat womon.”

-The poem was inspired by my participation in the early years of the Fat Women’s Liberation Movement in Los Angeles, California and in New Haven, Connecticut, circa 1974-1978.
+The poem was inspired by my participation in the early years of the Fat Women’s Liberation Movement in Los Angeles, California and in New Haven, Connecticut, 1974-1978.

-For me, the essence of Shadow on a Tightrope started in 1976/1977.
+The essence of Shadow on a Tightrope started in 1976/1977.

 During that time, Aldebaran (Vivian Mayer) and I were searching for a title for the initial manuscript of writings we had collected and co-edited for a fat feminist anthology.